smlsvnssn/ouml/README.md

 deep.a.b.c.d = 'Deep stuff' // Triggers observer when deep option is true
 ```

-The drawback with this option, however, is that the entire data structure gets deep cloned every time the observer is triggered.
+The drawback with this, however, is that the entire data structure gets deep cloned every time the observer is triggered.
 This is fairly untested with regards to performance, so use with caution, and try to keep the data structure small.
 There are possible optimisations to be done here, maybe in the future...

 #### isObservable( value ) → Boolean